 - How to get Danny to do your show.

 - Why he thinks of himself like a Plumber.

 When you watch Danny perform, like I’ve been lucky enough to do in show after show over the last few decades, you notice two things right away . . .

 2 – This guy loves what he does almost as much as audiences love watching him.

 Listen in.
 His passion will come through your headphones, and straight into your heart.

-Click here for the link to my podcast with Charles!
+Click here for the link to my podcast with Danny!